kyeah/kyeh.me/_films/180707_magical-realism.md

 small man possessing the body of a three-year-old child, and the striking visual appearance of Oskar from the moment he’s born gives _The Tin Drum_ an easy visual disconnect between the reality of German life in mid-1900s and the surreal anomaly of a self-made gnome.
-Though the film is made of a sequence of set pieces, the one thing that remains constant throughout all of them, even before the pivotal moment where Oskar throws himself down the stairs and refuses to grow, is the distinct separation of the gnome from his adulterous, perverted, and argumentative surroundings.
+Though the film is arranged as a sequence of distinct set pieces, the one thing that remains constant throughout all of them, even before the pivotal moment where Oskar throws himself down the stairs and refuses to grow, is the distinct separation of the gnome from his adulterous, perverted, and argumentative surroundings.